Yes. Pets must be leashed and owners must clean up any feces left by their pets. Plymouth's dog parks provide off-leash areas for dogs.

 To make a complaint or suggestion about parks and forestry, please call Parks & Forestry at 763-509-5940.

-How do I reserve a ball field for my team?
+How do I reserve a picnic shelter or park building?

 Is alcohol allowed in the parks?